DabzillaNation/Audio-To-Vibrations/README.md

 1. Double click the exe and follow the on screen instructions
 2. Select an audio device
 3. Run initface and start the server
-4. They should automatically connect together
+4. The AudioToVibration app should automatically connect with initface
 5. Once you select a device, the audio visualizer, debug window and control panel will open.
 6. You can use the control panel to edit settings in real time